rust-lang/rustup/CONTRIBUTING.md

 set when running your compiled `rustup-init` or the toolchains it installs, but _unset_ when rebuilding `rustup` itself.

+If you wish to install your new build to try out longer term in your home directory then you can run `cargo dev-install` which is an alias in `.cargo/config` which runs `cargo run -- --no-modify-path -y` to install your build into your homedir.

 We use `rustfmt` to keep our codebase consistently formatted.
 Please ensure that you have correctly formatted your code (most editors will do this automatically when saving) or it may not pass the CI tests.